luisschwab/luisschwab.net/content/blog/portable-self-hosting/index.md

 [workshop](https://x.com/ClubeBitcoinUnB/status/1882250321029980236) I gave at [ClubeBitcoinUnB](https://x.com/ClubeBitcoinUnB).

+If you only need internal access to your server and don't wish to expose it to the wider internet, there are better and easier options, such as [Tailscale](https://tailscale.net), or an Onion Service via Tor.

 ## Why you should host your own services

 As stated above, _not your hardware, not your data_.
 People in general have become too used